mohanr/mohanr.github.io/_posts/2023-06-12-Exploring Transformer Architecture.md

 published: true
 ---

-I set about learning the Transformet Architecture from first principles.
+I set about learning the Transformer Architecture from first principles.
 Before long I realized I need to read many Arxiv research papers starting with ['Attention is All you need'](https://arxiv.org/abs/1706.03762).
 But there are other older foundational papers dealing with this.